 To obtain credit:

-- Complete the post-test and evaluation that will be sent to you after the program.
+- Complete the post-test and evaluation that launches immediately following the video..

 - Generate and print your certificate(s).

 Note: Participants requesting P.A.C.E. credit, in compliance with ASCLS P.A.C.E. program requirements, must attain a score of 70% or higher on the posttest to obtain a certificate.

 Mayo Medical Laboratories is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
 This program has been approved for a maximum of 1.0 P.A.C.E® contact hour.
 Level of instruction for this program is intermediate.